-However, these two fintech companies chose different routes to go public.
+These two fintech companies, Grab and Coinbase, chose different routes to go public.

 Grab went by the way of SPAC, or Special Purpose Acquisition Company.
 Coinbase went with Primary Direct Listing.